Update (2/17/2017): Pacific Financial BMC-85 Trusts Under Legal Scrutiny

-To make sure you do everything correctly, it’s best to have a bonding agency which is also an MGU (Managing General Underwriter), meaning they make the underwriting decision and act as your advocate in the claims process.
+In order to make sure you file everything correctly, it’s best to have a bonding agency which is also an MGU (Managing General Underwriter), meaning they make the underwriting decision and act as your advocate in the claims process.
 An MGU can also help educate you in how to avoid claims in the first place.

 Option Two: BMC-85 Trust Funds

 With a trust fund, you place the full amount of $75,000 into a trust, which you will be unable to touch.
 You’ll also have to pay a bank fee for this service.
 This choice is more common amongst larger brokers and carriers, but for anyone getting started isn’t a very good option because of the large upfront cost.

 There is also an annual fee, usually around $1,500, that will have to be paid in addition to the $75,000 you must put into the trust.

 Also, many trust companies advertise that freight brokers can fund their trust with cash, an Irrevocable Letter Of Credit (ILOC), or pay the trust company to obtain an ILOC on their behalf.
 But it’s important to note that anyone considering purchasing a trust fund needs to verify that the trust fund company is not under-funded.